benthecarman/zapple-pay-backend/README.md

 # Zapple Pay

-Zapple Pay lets you automatically zap notes based on if you give a ⚡ reaction.
+Zapple Pay lets you use nostr wallet connect to automatically zap notes based on a configured emoji or to subscribe to a user and zap them on a regular basis.

 ## Build